acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 Keys :
  - Shift Lock sends a Tab.
+ -
  - Alt-tab works normally(suppressed).
+ -
  - Double Tab, maintain alt-tab opened.
+ -
  - Control key can be used after alt-tab and windows will always be on top.
+ -
  - Right click after alt-tab cancel the GUI.
+ -
  - Left click select the window.
+ -

  - The three exponents values in time :
+ -
  - Half a second
+ -
  - A second
+ -
  - Two seconds(not defined)
+ -
  - Tab+right clic=Send escape(Removed).
+ -

 If you get troubles using a AHK script with specials characters, try to use theses tips:
 -Reopen the file with encoding utf-8 with BOM(not only utf-8) -Escape the character with a tick, i can't represent as usual in markdown because the paired ticks are used and triple too.
+-Use at least 2 AHK script started in same time, this can help with short scripts.
 ```
 `
 ```